 What started as an academic debate escalated into a distinct separation between the Roman Catholic church of the time and those who accepted Luther’s suggested reforms.
 "Lutheran" became the name of the group that agreed with Luther’s convictions.

 Today, nearly five centuries later, Lutherans still celebrate the Reformation on October 31 and still hold to the basic principles of Luther’s theological teachings, such as Grace alone, faith alone, and Scripture alone.
 These comprise the very essence of Lutheranism:

 We are saved by the grace of God alone -- not by anything we do;

-Our salvation is through faith alone -- a confident trust in God, who in Christ promises us forgiveness, life and salvation; and
+Our salvation is through faith alone -- a confident trust in God, who in Christ promises us forgiveness, life, and salvation.

-Over the years, different Lutheran church bodies have been established and organized to meet the needs of Lutherans in communities and nations all over the world.
-The Evangelical Lutheran Church in America is the largest Lutheran group in North America, founded in 1988 when three North American Lutheran church bodies united: The American Lutheran Church, the Association of Evangelical Lutheran Churches and the Lutheran Church in America.
+Over the years, different Lutheran church bodies have been established and organized to meet the needs of Lutherans in communities and nations worldwide.
+The Evangelical Lutheran Church in America is the largest Lutheran group in North America, founded in 1988 when three North American Lutheran church bodies united: The American Lutheran Church, the Association of Evangelical Lutheran Churches, and the Lutheran Church in America.